Help and Support in Suffolk

 One of the main websites for finding information and advice in Suffolk for young people is The Source.
 The Source is managed by the Engagement Hub within Health, Wellbeing and Children's Services at Suffolk County Council but it is part of a much bigger service that works to support children, young people and families.

 The Source has lots of information and advice available to everyone on lots of different subjects.
-The headings below are just examples of what they provide information about.
+The headings below are just examples of what information and support is available but please visit their website to find out more: The Source

 Health – mental health and wellbeing, help and advice about acne, stress, self-harm, depression, smoking etc.